 Calcium phosphate is a form of calcium that is the salt of phosphoric acid.
-It is used in our beverages to provide a source of calcium in the diet.

 Carbonated water, also known as soda water, sparkling water or seltzer water, is water containing carbon dioxide which makes it effervescent or bubbly.

 Cellulose is the structural component of the primary cell wall of green plants.
 A gel is a substance where particles have combined with liquids to produce a thick jelly-like product.

 Clarified Juice Concentrate

-D-ribose is a naturally occurring five-carbon sugar that is a sweet, solid, water-soluble substance found in all living cells.
+A naturally occurring five-carbon sugar that is sweet, solid, water soluble substance.
 It is used in our beverages to provide sweetness and a source of calories.
-It can be made in the body from other substances and is found in many biological molecules and is found in many foods.
-L-ribose does not have biological activity.
-D-ribose is sometimes referred to as just ribose.
-D-ribose is produced from the fermentation of corn syrup.
+Produced from the fermentation of corn syrup and sometimes referred to as just ribose.

 DL-Alpha-Tocopherol Acetate (Vitamin E)